justinethier/cyclone/docs/Garbage-Collector.md

 <img src="images/gc-graph-clear.png" alt="Initial object graph">

 ### Mark
 The collector transitions to sync 2 and then async.
 At this point it marks the global variables and waits for the mutators to also transition to async.
-When a mutator transitions it will gray its roots and use black as the allocation color to prevent any new objects from being collected during this cycle:
+When a mutator transitions it will mark its roots and use black as the allocation color to prevent any new objects from being collected during this cycle:

 <img src="images/gc-graph-mark.png" alt="Initial object graph">